NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Battlezoo Strange and Unusual - Effects/Effect_ Demon Soul.md

 The lucent demonsheep grows to Medium size, and its body lights on fire, causing its Strikes to deal 1d6 additional fire damage.
-Its wool becomes a dense cloud of choking black smoke, granting it Concealement to all other creatures.
+Its wool becomes a dense cloud of choking black smoke, granting it [[Conditions/Concealed|Concealement]] to all other creatures.
 Finally, the lucent demonsheep gains smoke vision, allowing it to see through smoke.

 *Source: Battlezoo Bestiary: Strange and Unusual* *OGL*